12 ways to make money from writing

 A key part of copywriting is creating written content for a business, both for online and offline resources, that reflects the brand's identity.

-As a copywriter, you could be writing content that will be seen by customers, clients or even other staff members within the company.
-Regardless of who reads the content, the voice of your brand will run throughout it.
+As a copywriter, you could write for an audience of customers, clients or even other staff members within the company.
+Regardless of who the content is for, the brand's voice will run throughout it.

-When you're writing content that will be seen by customers, this is known as business-to-consumer copywriting (or B2C).
-And, when you're writing for a target audience of other companies, this is called business-to-business copywriting (B2B).
+If writing content for customers, this is known as business-to-consumer copywriting (or B2C).
+And, when writing for a target audience of other companies, this is business-to-business copywriting (B2B).

 For an example of copywriting, have a look at the written content on ASOS.
 The tone of writing in their product descriptions, confirmation emails and newsletters is fun, informal and focused on a young audience.